expectto/be/be_string/README.md

-# be_strings
+# be_string
 --
-    import "github.com/expectto/be/be_strings"
+    import "github.com/expectto/be/be_string"

-Package be_strings provides Be matchers for string-related assertions.
+Package be_string provides Be matchers for string-related assertions.

 ## Usage